Danger! Poor Data Quality and How CRM Admins Can Save the Day

 Configure CRM duplicate detection, fuzzy matching, and merge capabilities to consolidate records.

-Ensure end-users are given guidance when potential duplicates are discovered and what to do when records should be merged.
+Ensure end-users receive guidance when potential duplicates are discovered and understand what to do when records should be merged.

 Develop Data Quality Tracking Views

-CRM admins should have access to reports and dashboard views that will help to detect anomalies in recent records, like incomplete details or potential duplicates, for rapid remediation.
+CRM admins should have access to reports and dashboard views that detect anomalies in recent records, like incomplete details or potential duplicates, for rapid remediation.

-A CRM partner, such as ServerSys, can assist in creating these recurring resources that help administrators keep on top of their data management.
+A CRM partner, such as ServerSys, can assist in creating these recurring resources to help administrators keep on top of their data management.

 Formalise Data Retention Cadences